Europa (moon): Composition

 The Galileo orbiter found that Europa has a weak magnetic moment, which is induced by the varying part of the Jovian magnetic field.
 The field strength at the magnetic equator (about 120 nT) created by this magnetic moment is about one-sixth the strength of Ganymede's field and six times the value of Callisto's.
 The existence of the induced moment requires a layer of a highly electrically conductive material in Europa's interior.
 The most plausible candidate for this role is a large subsurface ocean of liquid saltwater.

 Since the Voyager spacecraft flew past Europa in 1979, scientists have worked to understand the composition of the reddish-brown material that coats fractures and other geologically youthful features on Europa's surface.
 Spectrographic evidence suggests that the darker, reddish streaks and features on Europa's surface may be rich in salts such as magnesium sulfate, deposited by evaporating water that emerged from within.
 Sulfuric acid hydrate is another possible explanation for the contaminant observed spectroscopically.
 In either case, because these materials are colorless or white when pure, some other material must also be present to account for the reddish color, and sulfur compounds are suspected.

 Another hypothesis for the colored regions is that they are composed of abiotic organic compounds collectively called tholins.
 The morphology of Europa's impact craters and ridges is suggestive of fluidized material welling up from the fractures where pyrolysis and radiolysis take place.
-In order to generate colored tholins on Europa there must be a source of materials (carbon, nitrogen, and water) and a source of energy to make the reactions occur.
+In order to generate colored tholins on Europa, there must be a source of materials (carbon, nitrogen, and water) and a source of energy to make the reactions occur.
 Impurities in the water ice crust of Europa are presumed both to emerge from the interior as cryovolcanic events that resurface the body, and to accumulate from space as interplanetary dust.
 Tholins bring important astrobiological implications, as they may play a role in prebiotic chemistry and abiogenesis.

-The presence of sodium chloride in the internal ocean has been suggested by a 450 nm absorption feature, characteristic of irradiated NaCl crystals, that has been spotted in HST observations of the chaos regions, presumed to be areas of recent subsurface upwelling.
+The presence of sodium chloride in the internal ocean has been suggested by a 450 nm absorption feature, characteristic of irradiated NaCl crystals.
+It has been spotted in HST observations of the chaos regions and is presumed to be areas of recent subsurface upwelling.
+The subterranean ocean of Europa contains carbon and was observed on the surface ice as a concentration of carbon dioxide within Tara Regio, a geologically recently resurfaced terrain.
+JWST NIRSpec observations show that the northern hemisphere show crystalline water ice beneath the surface and amorphous ice dominating the surface.
+In the southern hemisphere regiones Tara and Powys, crystalline water ice dominates both the surface and the deeper layers.
+These two regiones likely experience ongoing thermal (re)crystallization, as the radiation near Jupiter causes particle amorphization at the top 10 microns over a period of less than 15 days.